Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 North Carolina Stats and Trends

-- In North Carolina's seven games this year, it has three wins against the spread.

-- North Carolina's games this season have gone over the total in four out of seven opportunities (57.1%).
+- North Carolina's games this year have hit the over on four of seven set point totals (57.1%).

-- When North Carolina scores more than 23.1 points, it is 3-2 against the spread and 4-1 overall.
+- North Carolina is 3-2 against the spread and 4-1 overall when the team scores more than 23.1 points.

-- In games that North Carolina piles up over 370.3 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that North Carolina picks up over 370.3 yards, the team is 3-2 against the spread and 4-1 overall.

-- This season the Tar Heels have 10 turnovers, six fewer than the Fighting Irish have takeaways (16).
+- This year the Tar Heels have 10 turnovers, six fewer than the Fighting Irish have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.